Skip to main content

 Testosterone and Cardiovascular Safety the TRAVERSE Trial

-The safety of (TRT) has also been a subject of intense investigation.
+The safety of testosterone replacement therapy (TRT) has also been a subject of intense investigation.
 Concerns were raised by some early, methodologically limited studies that suggested a potential increase in cardiovascular risk.
 To address this definitively, the Testosterone Replacement Therapy for Assessment of Long-term Vascular Events and Efficacy Response in Hypogonadal Men (TRAVERSE) trial was conducted.

 This large-scale, randomized, placebo-controlled study involved over 5,200 middle-aged and older men with symptomatic hypogonadism and pre-existing cardiovascular disease or a high risk of it.